Jared-Gross/Algorhythm/README.md

     -  Full credit goes to: [Niels Lohmann](https://github.com/nlohmann)

 I'm only listing these credits because there is code/files directly included in my project that I do not own.
-Scripts such as PyQt5 or matplotlib, etc, won't be listed here because im not including any direct code from them in my repository, but ofcourse this project wouldn't be possible without them.
+Scripts such as PyQt5 or matplotlib, etc. won't be listed here because im not including any direct code from them in my repository, but of course this project wouldn't be possible without them.